Helmholtz-UFZ/saqc/docs/funcs/SoilMoisture.md

 (given in `soil_temp_variable`) drops below `frost_thresh`
 within a period of +/- `window`.

-This Function is an implementation of the soil temperature based flagging presented in [1] and all default parameter values are taken from this publication.
+This function is an implementation of the soil temperature based flagging presented in [1] and all default parameter values are taken from this publication.